vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/exam_practice_1.md

 36. Azure Monitor can monitor the performance of on-premises computers.
 Is this statement true?
     No - Azure Monitor maximizes the availability and performance of your applications

 37. A large company has approximately 200 machines in its on-premises environment.
-They are planning to expand their infrastructure without having to speend a lot of money or time.
+They are planning to expand their infrastructure without having to spend a lot of money or time.
 Which of the following actions may they take to meet this requirement?

 - Have a hybrid architecture.

 38. True or false, Microsoft Defender for Cloud can be used to collect VM firewall logs.

  - False.
 Microsoft defender for cloud is a cloud-native security solution powered by Microsoft.
 Focuses on protecting cloud resources.
 Des not specifically collect VM firewall logs.
 For this you would want to use Azure Monitor.

+ 39. An org is considering implementing password-less authentication options for their Azure AD environment.
+They are exploring the available options provided by Microsoft Azure and Azure Government.
+Which of the following pwdless auth options are available and integrated with Azure AD?
+    - Microsoft Authenticator
+    - FIDO2 Security Keys
+    - Windows Hello for Business

+40. Which of the following statements regarding an Azure storage account is true?
+    - Data that is stored in an Azure storage account automatically has at least three copies.